 Jo Bonell is the Head of Adult Services at the Des Plaines Public Library.
 She is a former actor and writer and continues to pen incredibly bad musical parodies under the nom de plume Joyce Bonelli.
 Events at the library can always be found at http://dppl.org/calendar.

-Donna has been a member of the board since 1998.
+Donna has been a member of the board since 1998, originally representing the City of Des Plaines.
 She has served as president and is currently treasurer.
 Her background is in theatre and she holds a degree in acting and directing.
-She believes strongly in the arts as an economic development tool, making the community a vibrant place to live and do business.
+Donna believes strongly in the arts as an economic development tool, making the community a vibrant place to live and do business.

-Don has been a member of the Arts Council board since it’s beginnings in 1988.
+Don has been a member of the Arts Council board since its beginnings in 1987.
 He has served as Co-President, Vice President and in many other positions.
 He is passionate about the arts in the community, currently serves as Senior Center representative and is the Council’s most active cheerleader!

-Patti Interrante is a Professor of Speech/Theater at Oakton Community College.
-In addition to teaching, she also directs plays and hosts performance workshops at the College and is the coordinator of Oakton’s PlayON Playwriting Festival that is produced every summer.
-She has served on the Des Plaines Arts Council for five years. www.oakton.edu
+Patti Interrante is Emeritus Professor of Speech/Theater at Oakton Community College.
+In addition to teaching, she also directed plays and hosted performance workshops at the College and coordinated Oakton’s PlayON Playwriting Festival that is produced every summer.
+She has served on the Des Plaines Arts Council since 2009.

 Linda Traina is a graduate of U of I at Urbana/Champaign who is retired Superintendent of Recreation at the Des Plaines Park District.
 Linda has been an active member of the Des Plaines Arts Council since 2002 and President 2007 to 2016.
 Although Linda is not an artist, she has a great appreciation and love for all elements of the arts. www.DPParks.org